LucienHH/Storehaus/README.md

 Some commands require the name of game after them.
 Example: `!gameinfo Skyrim`

 To understand what each command does, type `!help [name of command]`.
-To get a list of all commands, type `!about`.
+To get a list of all commands, type `!help`.
 #### Gaming Commands

 `achivements` See the Xbox achievements of a game.